Tea Unsweetened (1 Mug (8 Fl Oz)) and English Moong Dal Chilla (1 Piece)

 Include Healthy Fats

-Add a small serving of healthy fats such as avocado slices, a handful of nuts, or a drizzle of olive oil over your meal.
-This can help stabilize blood sugar levels.
+Add a small amount of healthy fats, such as avocado slices, nuts, or a tablespoon of olive oil.
+Healthy fats can help slow down the absorption of glucose into the bloodstream.

 Stay Hydrated

 Drink plenty of water throughout the day.
-Sometimes, managing hydration can help with better glucose control.
+Proper hydration can assist your body in processing carbohydrates more efficiently.

-Engage in a short walk after eating.
-Physical activity can help your body use up the glucose more efficiently.
+Engage in light physical activity, such as a short walk, after eating.
+Movement can help your body use glucose more effectively.

 Find Glucose response for your favourite foods